Change-point regression with a smooth additive disturbance: Introduction

-In many applications however, while the signal $h$ may change abruptly, between these change-points the signal may not be precisely constant.
-Examples in the literature are from climatology \citep{QiuYandell02, Qiu03, WuZhao07}, finance \citep{Wang95, Gijbelsetal07, Lametal16, Liuetal18}, light transmittance \citep{abramovich2007estimation} and many more.
-Instead, many works assume (see Section \ref{sec:literature}) that
+In many applications however, while the signal $h^0$ may change abruptly, between these change-points the signal may not be precisely constant.
+Examples include climatology \citep{QiuYandell02, Qiu03, WuZhao07}, finance \citep{Wang95, Gijbelsetal07, Lametal16, Liuetal18}, light transmittance \citep{abramovich2007estimation} and many more.
+We may model this via